dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 * If interested, read about a [Canvas bug that is consuming CPU in browsers](https://community.canvaslms.com/t5/Canvas-Question-Forum/Canvas-taking-high-CPU-using-Chrome/m-p/538865/thread-id/177761/page/2).

+* Don't forget, HW3 will be graded only on completeness, not correctness.
+The solutions are available on Moodle.

 <!-- * [PowerPoint notes](class10b/class10b-review-session.pptx) -->
 <!-- * [Whiteboard notes](class10b/whiteboard.png) -->